GitoriousLispBackup/eql/examples/9-simple-lisp-editor/README.txt

 Closing & re-opening the editor does not affect the local-server process.
 You may even open multiple editor instances, which will all connect to the same local-server.

+--

+[Linux]

+Bugs occurring while a completer is shown are nasty, as they may freeze all mouse clicks; if this happens, remedy with:

+    Ctrl+Alt+F1
+    killall -9 eql
+    Alt+F7